pablos123/environment/README.md

 # Environment

-I love a fast, simple, clean, robust, versatile and automatized environment.
+I consider this environment to be simple, stable and with a versatile configuration.

 I'm using this set of tools since a lot of time and I don't think I will change them any time soon.